 A looming election, a global pandemic, supply chain disruption, trade wars, and tariffs—executives may face many challenges in the coming year but, according to a recent survey from Oracle NetSuite, the biggest worry for 2020 cited by executives is talent acquisition.
-With the current low unemployment rates comes the challenge of a talent shortage, meaning there are simply fewer people actively seeking jobs because they are already employed.
-Further, active job seekers who are already employed have the luxury of being more selective—thus laying the burden at talent acquisition teams to compete for talent and implement a high volume hiring strategy.
+With the current high unemployment rates comes the challenge of talent excess, meaning your team will be inundated and overwhelmed by applications.
+While active job seekers who are still employed have the luxury of being more selective—thus laying the burden on talent acquisition teams to compete for qualified talent and implement a high volume hiring strategy.

 Enter the solution: the programmatic job advertising platform.